Feels Like We Only Go Backwards: Critical reception

 The song was voted on many year end best of lists in 2012.
 Pitchfork named it the 7th best song of 2012, and said of the track; "it will blow your brain back to its most purely joyous and least cynical recesses."
 The same website also ranked it #192 on their list of the 200 best songs of the 2010s.
 It placed ninth on the Triple J Hottest 100 of 2012.

 Usage in media

 "Feels Like We Only Go Backwards" was used in the promotion of Via X's Chilean TV program Moov.

 The Irish sports podcast Second Captains used the song as the theme music for its 2014 FIFA World Cup coverage.

 The collaboration version of the song (with Kendrick Lamar) was featured in the movie Divergent.

 The song was used in the Netflix show The Imperfects.

 The song plays over the credits of the film Shimmer Lake, which features a narrative told in reverse.

+The song was also used in the 2021 drama We Children of Bahnhof Zoo.